 Treatments for anemia range from taking supplements to undergoing medical procedures.
-You may be able to prevent some types of anemia by eating a healthy, varied diet.Next
+You might be able to prevent some types of anemia by eating a healthy, varied diet.Next

 - Pale or yellowish skin